How do you write a Board of Directors Resolution? | Aprio

 How do you write a board of directors resolution?

-Any board-led organization needs a way to keep track of the many important decisions involving the board of directors including if it’s a corporation, non-profit, or government agency.
 After all, the board is the top of the chain of command and has ultimate governance authority and often legal responsibility to be involved in key decisions.
+That’s why board decisions often need formal documentation to record what the decision was, who voted, and what further actions are required.

 What is a board resolution?

-Board resolutions, also sometimes called ‘Directors’ Resolutions’ are records of the decisions the Board of Directors makes when they meet.
-The board resolution is a formal written motion used to track details of an organization’s specific decision including who voted, their role.
-The board resolution is a legally binding record and is sometimes included in the Board of Directors board meeting minutes.
+Board resolutions, also sometimes called directors’ resolutions,’ or ‘resolution of the board of directors,’ are records of the decisions the board of directors makes when they meet.
+The board resolution is a formal document used to track details of an organization’s specific decision including who voted, and their role.
+The board resolution is a legally binding record and is sometimes included in the board meeting minutes.

-Writing a board resolution can often seem intimidating, primarily because of the highly formal tone accompanying most legal advice and the language used to enact a resolution under Robert’s Rules of Order.
-But once you understand the different components of a standard board resolution document, you’ll see that they are straightforward to fill in.
-Further below, we will explore some BOD resolution samples, to get a better idea of the standard language and format of these formal documents.
+It can often seem intimidating to write a board resolution, primarily because of the highly formal tone of most legal documents and the language used to enact a resolution under Robert’s Rules of Order.
+But once you understand the different components of a standard board resolution document, you’ll see that they’re straightforward to fill in.

 See related: How to prepare more effective board packages